 Cit Prestige Card

-- 1X ThankYou point per dollar on all other purchases
+- 1X ThankYou point per dollar spent on everything else

 This rewards program covers several categories that you’ll find on the Sapphire Reserve.
-The 3X category here is quite broad, though the general “travel” category of the Sapphire Reserve will cover a few more situations (like car rentals, for example).
+The 5X categories here are quite broad, though the general “travel” category of the Sapphire Reserve will cover a few more situations (like car rentals, for example).

 This isn’t as much as what you can get through the normal redemption methods with the Sapphire Reserve.
 But you can also transfer your points to travel partners, where you may find better deals.

 This perk has the potential to be very valuable because it’s available for every hotel stay you book.
 This could save you hundreds of dollars per year, depending on how much you travel.
-While other cards may offer a free night stay or two, it’s rare to find a repeatable benefit like this.
+While other cards may offer a free night stay at a certain level, it’s rare to find an open-ended benefit like this.

 Prestige cardholders also get a few other benefits that are similar to the Sapphire Reserve’s.
-A $250 airline fee credit is included which is good for all costs, including flight tickets and incidental fees.
-That’s not quite as useful as the Chase card’s $300 general travel credit, but it’s still pretty good.
+A $250 travel credit is included which is good for all sorts of travel costs, including flight tickets and hotel rooms.
+That’s not quite as big as the Chase card’s $300 travel credit, but it’s still pretty good.

-Unlimited access to Priority Pass Select airport lounges is provided, along with a fee credit for Global Entry.
-That’s almost exactly the same as the Sapphire Reserve, although TSA PreCheck√ isn’t included.
-But that’s not a huge deal really, because Global Entry includes TSA PreCheck√.
+Unlimited access to Priority Pass Select airport lounges is provided, along with a fee credit for Global Entry or TSAPre✓.
+The Reserve provides the same two benefits.

 You’ll also get some complimentary services and discounts at select hotels, much like the Chase card.
 Overall, the Sapphire Reserve probably has the better set of extra benefits.
 But if you book a lot of long hotel stays of four nights or more, the Prestige card could save you quite a bit of money.